haroldcarr/auth-adt/README.md

 structures on behalf of a trusted source (verifier) and provide a compact proof of the computation.
 A verifier can then efficiently check the authenticity of the answer.

 In their paper "Authenticated Data Structures, Generically"[1], A. Miller et al. present a generic method to program authenticated operations over any data structure.
 They define a well-typed functional programming language (lambda-auth) whose programs result in code that is secure under the standard cryptographic assumption of collision-resistant hash functions.

 We present an implementation in Haskell of the lambda-auth PL.
 In this model of computation, the prover holds the full ADS of type `Auth T`, which consist of pairs <h<sub>i</sub>, v<sub>i</sub>> where v<sub>i</sub> is any value of type `T` and h<sub>i</sub> is its digest, i.e. the hash of the shallow projection of `v`.
-The verifier only keeps the digest `h` of the ADS.
+The verifier only keeps the digest `h` of the Authenticated Data Structure.